Session MCP Server

 options.moveMouse | boolean | Move the virtual mouse pointer to the target center before selecting.
 When false, the action is sent directly without moving the pointer (default: true). | |

-Section titled “act_textSelect”Select a continuous run of text within a target element by matching its content.
+Section titled “act.textSelect”Select a continuous run of text within a container element by matching its content.
 Use to highlight text before copying, replacing, or applying formatting.
-Pass an empty string to clear any existing selection.
+Pass an empty string as text to clear the current selection.

 | Parameter | Type | Required | Description |